npickens/htx/README.md

 </div>
 ```

-The comment next to each node shows the key assigned to it by the compiler (passed to the `htx.node` call
+The comment next to each node shows the key assigned to it by the compiler (passed to the `Renderer`
-for that particular node), which is associated with the resulting DOM node object via a WeakMap.
-Suppose
+instance's `node` call for that particular node), which is associated with the resulting DOM node object via
-`this.shuttleCount` is 1 on the first rendering of this template:
+a WeakMap.
+Suppose `this.shuttleCount` is 1 on the first rendering of this template:

 ```html
 <div> <!-- key = 1 -->